uditkarode/kumi/README.md

 **OnFail** - __returns__ a ParseError and does not increase the cursor index in case of a failure at any point

 **IfEncountered** - consumes characters until the required character is reached and returns everything it consumed up until then.
-In case the character passed to it is not reached, throws a ParseError.
+In case the character passed to it is never reached, throws a ParseError.

 You can use the provided combinators to create even bigger combinators that will ultimately parse your target string.
 Remember to pass `ca` to any combinator you want parsing things, or it won't do anything!